 Defining Logistics and Supply Chain Management

-Logistics can be defined as the process of planning, implementing, and controlling the efficient and effective flow of goods and services from the point of origin to the point of consumption.
+Logistics can be defined as the process of planning, implementing, and controlling the effective flow of goods and services from the point of origin to the point of consumption.
 It involves coordinating a complex web of activities, including transportation, warehousing, inventory management, and order processing, among others.
 The ultimate goal of logistics is to ensure that the right goods are delivered to the right place, at the right time, and in the right condition.
 All, while minimizing costs and maximizing customer satisfaction.

 Supply chain management, on the other hand, refers to the broader set of activities that encompasses logistics, and the strategic planning and coordination of all activities involved in the creation and delivery of goods and services.
 This includes everything from sourcing raw materials to manufacturing products, to delivering them to customers.
 The goal of supply chain management is to create a seamless, integrated system that can respond quickly and effectively to changing market demands and customer needs.